DN-DETR: Accelerate DETR Training by Introducing Query DeNoising: Abstract

 \section{Abstract}

-We present in this paper a novel denoising training method to speedup DETR (DEtection TRansformer) training and offer a deepened understanding of the slow convergence issue of DETR-like methods.
+We present in this paper a novel denoising training method to speed up DETR (DEtection TRansformer) training and offer a deepened understanding of the slow convergence issue of DETR-like methods.
 We show that the slow convergence results from the instability of bipartite graph matching which causes inconsistent optimization goals in early training stages.
-To address this issue, except for the Hungarian loss, our method additionally feeds ground-truth bounding boxes with noises into Transformer decoder and trains the model to reconstruct the original boxes, which effectively reduces the bipartite graph matching difficulty and leads to a faster convergence.
-Our method is universal and can be easily plugged into any DETR-like methods by adding dozens of lines of code to achieve a remarkable improvement.
-As a result, our DN-DETR results in a remarkable improvement ($+1.9$AP) under the same setting and achieves the best result (AP $43.4$ and $48.6$ with $12$ and $50$ epochs of training respectively) among DETR-like methods with ResNet-$50$ backbone.
+To address this issue, except for the Hungarian loss, our method additionally feeds GT bounding boxes with noises into the Transformer decoder and trains the model to reconstruct the original boxes, which effectively reduces the bipartite graph matching difficulty and leads to faster convergence.
+Our method is universal and can be easily plugged into any DETR-like method by adding dozens of lines of code to achieve a remarkable improvement.
+As a result, our DN-DETR results in a remarkable improvement ($+1.9$AP) under the same setting and achieves $46.0$ AP and $49.5$ AP trained for $12$ and $50$ epochs with the ResNet-$50$ backbone.
 Compared with the baseline under the same setting, DN-DETR achieves comparable performance with $50\%$ training epochs.
-Code is available at \url{https://github.com/FengLi-ust/DN-DETR}.
+We also demonstrate the effectiveness of denoising training in CNN-based detectors (Faster R-CNN), segmentation models (Mask2Former, Mask DINO), and more DETR-based models (DETR, Anchor DETR, Deformable DETR).
+Code is available at \url{https://github.com/IDEA-Research/DN-DETR}.